 Importance of Having Payroll Internal Controls

 Handling your company’s payroll is more than just paying employees and computing for taxes—you must also adhere to payroll compliance rules.
-Payroll internal controls help you do that and mitigate risks to your business.
-These controls can also help when it’s time to scale your business.
+Payroll internal controls also help you mitigate risks to your business and streamline scaling your business.